sylvainprigent/napari-sdeconv/README.md

 ## License

-Distributed under the terms of the [GNU GPL v3.0] license, "napari-sdeconv" is free and open source software
+Distributed under the terms of the [BSD-3] license, "napari-sdeconv" is free and open source software

 ## Issues